 Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 Betty Ann entered the Maryknoll Sisters September 6, 1949 at the Sisters Center in NY.
 She professed First Vows March 7, 1952 at the Center and Final Vows March 7, 1955 in Hawaii.
 Two and a half years after First Profession (in 1954) she received her first mission assignment: teaching high school on the island of Maui, in Hawaii.
-Over the next eighteen years, she continued her work on the island of Oahu, serving as Supervisor of both: Maryknoll Schools in Hawaii and in the Marshall Islands as well as an Administrative Assistant to the Diocese of Honolulu.
+In 1958, Sister Betty Ann attended the University of Hawaii where she earned a Master of Arts Speech Degree.
+Over the next 18 years, she continued her work on the island of Oahu, serving as Supervisor of both: Maryknoll Schools in Hawaii and in the Marshall Islands as well as an Administrative Assistant to the Diocese of Honolulu.

 Sr. Betty Ann served on the Maryknoll Sisters governing board for the next eight years, following which she spent six years in Rome with the International Union of Superiors General.
 During this time she lived out her mission in diverse ways, including coordinating publications for the Major Superiors of the world, and ministering to Ethiopian refugees during their sojourn in Rome.

-She is resides at the Maryknoll Center, where she recently documented the missionary story of the Maryknoll Sisters in Hong Kong, Macau, and mainland China in recent history with her book, Maryknoll Sisters in Hong Kong, Macau, China: 1968-2007.
-She is also a staff member in the Congregational Secretariat Office, where she works with the primary files of each Maryknoll Sister.
+Upon returning to the Maryknoll Sisters Center, Maryknoll, NY at the age of 83, Sister Betty Ann was asked to complete the history of the Maryknoll Sisters in the China Region, including Hong Kong and Macau in recent history with her book, Maryknoll Sisters in Hong Kong, Macau, China: 1968-2007.
+She also volunteered in the Congregational Secretariat Office, assisting with inquiries and archives.